 Meditate with Muse

-The Compassion collection brings together a number of heartfelt-guided meditations that focus on loving-kindness, self-love, and turning compassion inward.
+The Compassion collection (mobile only) brings together a number of heartfelt-guided meditations that focus on loving-kindness, self-love, and turning compassion inward.

 Whether you are alone right now, or in a room full of people, if you feel lonely know that it’s okay.
 Have compassion for yourself and give some of the above techniques a try!